 Stomach

-If you petted along the parrot’s stomach, it’s likely to retreat because it’s a sensitive and vulnerable area.
+If you pet the parrot’s stomach, it’s likely to retreat because the area is sensitive and vulnerable.

 Feet

 Parrots are defensive of their feet and the space immediately above that area.
-It’s common for budgies (parakeets) to peck and attack each other’s feet.
+It’s common for budgies (American parakeets) to peck and attack each other’s feet.

-You’re removing the parrot’s ability to move away by petting those spots.
-The parrot may also be concerned that you’ll harm these delicate limbs.
+By petting those spots, you’re reducing the parrot’s ability to move away.
+The parrot may also be concerned that you’ll harm its delicate limbs.

 Tail

-The most common no-go space for all parrots is the tail.
+The most common no-go place for all parrots is the tail.
 If you brush along the base or pet the long feathers, the parrot will likely swing around and retreat from you.

-Predators tend to nip or grab at a parrot’s tail while chasing it down, which has given parrots an ingrained aversion to being petted in this area.
+Predators nip or grab at a parrot’s tail while chasing it down, which has given parrots an ingrained aversion to being petted in this area.

 How To Pet A Parrot